Going camping with Tua, Trevor and the nation's top QBs

 LOS ANGELES -- With one emphatic step forward, Khalil Tate toppled to the ground to let a kid barely a quarter of his size sprint by him on a mini post route.
 To the delight of a handful of children on Palisades Charter High School's football field, one of college football's most nimble quarterbacks made a mockery of his elite athleticism to have a little fun over Memorial Day weekend.

-When Tate wasn't purposely blowing coverages to pump the egos of kids at the annual Steve Clarkson Dreammaker Quarterback Retreat in Los Angeles, he was going over handoffs and arm height during a weekend of teaching and relaxation before heading back to Arizona to resume his more taxing life as a Power 5 starting quarterback.
+When Tate wasn't purposely blowing coverages to pump the egos of kids at the annual Steve Clarkson Dreammaker Quarterback Retreat in Los Angeles, he was going over handoffs and arm height on throws during a weekend of teaching and relaxation before heading back to Arizona to resume his more taxing life as a Power 5 starting quarterback.

 "It's real fun being with these kids," Tate said.
 "This is what it's all about."